Ferrite-FEM/Ferrite.jl/docs/src/manual/fe_intro.md

 \mathbf{q}(u) = -k \nabla u
 ```

 where $k$ is the conductivity of the material.
+In general the conductivity can vary
+throughout the domain as a function of the coordinate, i.e. $k = k(\mathbf{x})$, but for
-For simplicity we will consider only
-constant conductivity $k$.
+simplicity we will consider only constant conductivity $k$.

 ## Weak form